shreyap-23/web-browser/notes.md

 re creating of a variable -- redeclare
  assigning new val to the varialbe --- reassign

+ >camleCase--- rules to write down the variables ie highRatedBooks()

 > SCOPE:
 > LIFE TIME OF A VARIABLE